 Left-handers adjust more readily to seeing underwater.
 This may not be earth-shattering to you, but to a kid playing Marco Polo in the pool, it could mean everything.

-Left-handers usually reach puberty 4 to 5 months after right-handers.
-We're not sure if this one is a blessing, a curse, or completely irrelevant to anything.
+Left-handers usually reach puberty four to five months after right-handers.
+We’re not sure if this one is a blessing, a curse, or completely irrelevant to anything.

 What do Albert Einstein, Benjamin Franklin, Bill Gates, Leonardo Da Vinci, and four of the last seven presidents have in common?
 You guessed it.
 They were/are left-handed.

 Physically, lefties’ bodies may be more balanced.
 Research shows that righties are more sensitive to their right side, while lefties show more evenness between sides.
 For example, lefties tend to perform better using their right hand than vice versa.
 Also, lefties’ arms are more likely to be even in strength and size while for righties their right arm is typically stronger and larger.
 However, in terms of favoring one side over the other, we all become more ambidextrous as we get older.

 Lefties love to brag.
 In fact, according to a recent survey, southpaws are generally more attractive, more intelligent, and more talented than right handers.
 Well, at least according to a survey given to lefties!